-They have done such an amazing job with restoring this beautiful train carriage.
-All the tables are laid with white table cloths, White Rose of York crockery and gleaming silverware.
-There were also authentic table lamps, like they would have used years ago.
+They have done such an amazing job of restoring this beautiful train carriage.
+All the tables are laid with white table cloths, White Rose of York crockery, and gleaming silverware.
+There were also authentic table lamps like they would have used years ago.

-The walls are a deep red and decorated with gold picture frames and vintage photographs of high class dining.
+The walls are deep red and decorated with gold picture frames and vintage photographs of high-class dining.
 Ladies in their furs, with gloves and posing with their teacups!
 The chairs are also made of a gorgeous tapestry and fit the scene perfectly.

 3. The Countess of York afternoon tea is simply divine

 The tea menu to accompany your afternoon tea is extensive.
 Of course, they have your regular English Breakfast Tea or Yorkshire Tea.
-But also other brews like Oolong and Early Grey if you fancied it.
-This is served loose in a stainless steel tea pot!
+But also other brews like Oolong and Earl Grey if you fancied it.
+This is served loose in a stainless steel teapot!

 Then, the beautifully presented cake tier arrived with a banquet for a queen!
-On the bottom shelf were finger sandwiches of glazed ham with piccalilli, cucumber and chive cream cheese (or just cucumber for me) and hot smoked salmon with asparagus purée.
+On the bottom tier were finger sandwiches of glazed ham with piccalilli, cucumber, and chive cream cheese (or just cucumber for me) and hot smoked salmon with asparagus purée.

 I was almost defeated as everything was so incredibly filling but persevered!
-Their menu changes seasonally, so check here for what’s in store here.
+Their menu changes seasonally, so check here for what’s in store on their menu here.

 4. The service is excellent and it’s really good value for money

-All the staff are smartly dressed and in character to serve you on board the Countess of York.
+All the staff is smartly dressed and in character to serve you onboard the Countess of York.
 The service was excellent and the lovely waitresses were on hand to answer any questions you had.

-I couldn’t believe that the experience on board and the Countess of York afternoon tea was only £23.50 per person!
-With all the food that’s included and the fact you get to sit in a vintage train carriage to enjoy it, it’s an unbelievable good price.
+I couldn’t believe that the experience onboard and the Countess of York afternoon tea was only £23.50 per person!
+With all the food that’s included and the fact you get to sit in a vintage train carriage to enjoy it, it’s an unbelievably good price.

 5. You can explore the amazing National Railway Museum